Bob Steinburg: North Carolina Senate candidate

 In November 2017, Steinburg announced his candidacy for the First District of the North Carolina Senate.
 Steinburg had a sweeping victory in May 2018 win by almost 20% in his primary against Clark Twiddy.

-Reactions to 2020 Presidential Election
+Reaction to 2020 presidential election

-In December 2020, Steinburg publicly called for the results of the November 2020 democratic elections to be ignored.
+In December 2020, Steinburg publicly called for the results of the 2020 United States presidential election to be ignored.
 Invoking the Insurrection Act of 1807, he called upon President Donald Trump to invoke martial law to retain power beyond the expiration of the term of office specified by the Constitution.

-Steinburg has claimed that he will "never" believe that President Joe Biden legitimately won the 2020 Presidential election.
+Steinburg has claimed that he will "never" believe that President Joe Biden legitimately won the 2020 presidential election.
 He has also suggested that "China, the CIA, the FBI and potentially a blackmail campaign against U.S. Supreme Court Chief Justice John Roberts are or may be involved in a long planned coup."
 Steinburg condemned the violence on the US Capitol.